About the Training Bureau

 Acting Captain John Rodriguez was appointed to the Toledo Fire & Rescue Department on October 3, 1997.
 On March 31, 2000, he received his E.M.T.-Paramedic certification, and on June 26, 2015 he was promoted to Lieutenant.
 He currently serves as the Acting Captain for the Toledo Fire & Rescue Department Training Bureau.
 Acting Captain Rodriguez is a certified State Fire Instructor for the State of Ohio.

-Leiutenant Pat Murphy was appointed to the Toledo Fire & Rescue Department on December 15, 1995.
-He was promoted to Lieutenant on May 18, 2017.
+Leiutenant Robert Swartz was appointed to the Toledo Fire & Rescue Department on September 11, 1992.
+He was promoted to Lieutenant on August 17, 2012.
 He currently serves as training officer for the Toledo Fire & Rescue Department Training Bureau.
-Leiutenant Murphy is a certified State Fire Instructor for the State of Ohio.
+Leiutenant Swartz is a certified State Fire Instructor for the State of Ohio.

 545 North Huron Street